-No, but we can recommend local contractors who specialize in this field.
+No, but I can recommend local contractors who specialize in this field.

 - 6. How long will you have my furniture?

-We take the furniture into the shop once we are ready to start work on it.
+I take the furniture into the shop once I am ready to start work on it.
 Work continues on it until complete which means that you shouldn’t be without your furniture for more than a couple of weeks.

 - 7. Can I supply my own fabric?

-We prefer that the fabric be purchased through The Recovery Room as we have recourse with our suppliers should there be a flaw or problem with the fabric.
+I prefer that the fabric be purchased through The Recovery Room as I have recourse with our suppliers should there be a flaw or problem with the fabric.

-If the customer supplies the fabric, a $20-25/yard surcharge is applied and we take no responsibility for the performance of the fabric.
+If the customer supplies the fabric, a $20-25/yard surcharge is applied and I take no responsibility for the performance of the fabric.

 - 8. Do you upholster car seats or boat cushions?

-In most cases, we DO upholstery boat cushions but we would like to see them first.
+In some cases, I DO upholstery boat cushions but I would like to see them first.